lingonsaft/hacktoberfest/README.md

 - How many times have you taken Hacktoberfest and how many times have you got Hacktoberfest T-shirt?

+# Technologies Used

+Basic HTML,CSS and JavaScript were used.
+If you are familiar with it, you can easily make some commits which may earn you a Hacktoberfest T-Shirt. :)

 ###### *We will do our best to merge as much as possible from everyone.
 However time is limited and the merge conflicts are horrible <3*